xup6fup/MxNetR-Class-Activation-Mapping/README.md

 Fortunately, some of popular networks such as DenseNet, SqueezeNet, ResNet already use global average pooling (GAP) at the end, so we can directly use pre-trained model to generate the class activation mapping (CAM) without any modification.
 Here is a sample script to generate class activation mapping (CAM) by a pre-trained DenseNet-169.

-Note: The pre-trained DenseNet-169 parameters by MxNet can be download from [here](https://drive.google.com/open?id=1rcLiIeyXiSYU10Ce-1UpqO3sNalaIZ5M), and this is contributed by [bruinxiong/densenet.mxnet](https://github.com/bruinxiong/densenet.mxnet).
+Note: If you cannot find the 'densenet-imagenet-169-0-0125.params' file in 'model' directory, you can download it from [here](https://drive.google.com/open?id=1rcLiIeyXiSYU10Ce-1UpqO3sNalaIZ5M).
+This pre-trained parameter is contributed by [bruinxiong/densenet.mxnet](https://github.com/bruinxiong/densenet.mxnet).
 After download, you can put this file in the 'model' directory.

 ## Requirements